zenUnicorn/Ethereum-for-Python/README.md

 ## Ganache
 Quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.
 Powered by [Trufflesuite](https://trufflesuite.com/ganache/).

+## Tasks
+- Connecting to the Blockchain
+-

 ## Tools 🛠
  - Python